-June 8, 2010- Chips&Media, Inc., a leader of silicon Intellectual Property (IP), today announces that it will include VP8 in its the latest video codec IP family, BODA9™/CODA9™, high performance 1080p 60fps HD video decoder IP cores with multi-format capabilities.
+June 8, 2010- Chips&Media, Inc., a leader of Silicon Intellectual Property (IP), today announces that it will include VP8 in its latest video codec IP family, BODA9™/CODA9™, high performance 1080p 60fps HD video decoder IP cores with multi-format capabilities.

 By providing support for VP8, future Chips&Media’s video codec IP cores will be capable of decoding HTML5-based videos from Google, Firefox, and Opera browsers.

-The BODA9™ offers full hardware acceleration for an extensive range of video standards from broadcast and storage, such as H.264, MPEG-2, VC-1, RealVideo, AVS, MPEG-4 and DivX(Xvid), to web-connected, such as Sorenson spark, H.263 and VP8.
-The CODA9™ provides not only multi-format decoding but also H.264, MPEG-4, and H.263 encoding capabilities, which is able to simultaneously encode and decode HD videos and targeted for fast growing video conferencing market.
+The BODA9™ offers full hardware acceleration for an extensive range of video standards from broadcast and storage, such as H.264, MPEG-2, VC-1, RealVideo, AVS, MPEG-4, and DivX(Xvid), to web-connected, such as Sorenson spark, H.263 and VP8.
+The CODA9™ provides not only multi-format decoding but also H.264, MPEG-4, and H.263 encoding capabilities, which is able to simultaneously encode and decode HD videos and targeted for the fast-growing video conferencing market.

-Steve Kim, president and CEO of Chips&Media said, “As web-connectivity to digital home consumer products is becoming a main trend, we will provide in time multi-format supported video IPs such as BODA9™/CODA9™ ensuring the best value in broadcast viewing and bringing high quality of video contents and experiences to web-connected devices.”
+Steve Kim, president and CEO of Chips&Media said, “As web-connectivity to digital home consumer products is becoming the main trend, we will provide in time multi-format supported video IPs such as BODA9™/CODA9™ ensuring the best value in broadcast viewing and bringing high-quality video contents and experiences to web-connected devices.”

 The first of the company's BODA9™/CODA9™ family of codec IP cores -- the BODA950 is expected to deliver in Q3 2010.